kingzamzon/docs/docs/supportedChains.md

 We currently support most EVM chains.

 Don't see a blockchain you want?
-Email support@litprotocol.com to request that we add one.
+Fill out this form for EVM chains and we'll add it: https://forms.gle/YQV5R7WoRyPk32xc7

 - Ethereum
 - Polygon